Gepetto/supaero2021/README.md

-# Supaero robotics, 2021
+# RSS Workshop "Software Tools for Real-Time Optimal Control"

-This repository contains the exercices for the robotics class at Supaero, 2021.
+This repository contains the exercices for the tutorial organized at RSS 2021 about ["Software Tools for Real-Time Optimal Control"](https://mpcworkshop.org/)
-The exercices are organized by notebook.
-Each notebook corresponds to one chapter of the class.
+The exercices are organized by notebooks.
+Each notebook corresponds to one examples of the presentation.
-The notebooks are in Python and based on the software [Pinocchio](https://github.com/stack-of-tasks/pinocchio).
+The notebooks are in Python and based on the software [Crocoddyl](https://github.com/loco-3d/crocoddyl/), build on top of [Pinocchio](https://github.com/stack-of-tasks/pinocchio).

 ## Set up